 Dynamic EMT Resume Examples to Use

-Emergency medical technician (EMT) resumes require specific certifications to be considered for the job.
-Check out our resume examples to craft your perfect resume.
+Emergency medical technician (EMT) resumes should feature specific certifications and skills.
+Check out our EMT resume examples to craft your perfect resume.

-Creating dynamic EMT resumes that will get you noticed by hiring managers
+Create a professional EMT resume that will get you noticed

 An emergency medical technician (EMT) is one of the first people to respond to emergency situations and administer First Aid and life support to patients.
-As such, the EMT job requires a person to work under highly stressful conditions at odd hours.
-Let’s take a closer look into how you can craft the perfect professional resume for your new job as an EMT!
+This position requires a person to function efficiently under highly stressful conditions.
+Let’s take a closer look into how you can craft the perfect professional resume for your new job as an EMT.

 According to the California Employment Development Department, there are three levels of EMT: EMT-Basic (or EMT-I), EMT-Advanced (or EMT-II), and EMT-Paramedic (or EMT-III).
 The higher the level of EMT, the more emergency medical services the EMT can provide.
 Just as an EMT would evaluate a patient’s symptoms and vitals to determine a treatment, the same holds true for building a resume.
 Consider it this way.

-However, if you’re switching to an EMT job from another line of work, you may want to use a combination resume format or a functional format to combine transferable experience into your EMT resume.
+However, if you’re switching to an EMT job from another line of work, you may want to use a combination resume format or a functional format for your EMT resume, as these formats emphasize transferable skills and experiences.

-Regardless of the format you choose, you should emphasize relevant EMT skills, certifications and licenses, and any previous work experience you have had in the health care or first responder fields.
-The EMT resume should include these sections:
+Regardless of the format you choose, you should highlight relevant EMT skills, certifications and licenses, and any previous work experience you have had in the health care or first responder fields.
+Your EMT resume should include these sections:

 • Header